Back home: Erling Haaland completes move to Man City - WHIZ News

 “He is a huge talent and has been one of the best strikers in Europe over the last few seasons.
 His goalscoring record is exceptional and his performances at Borussia Dortmund and in the Champions League in particular have proved he can succeed at the highest level.
 Erling has everything we want in a striker, and we are certain he will excel in this squad and this system.”

+Former England striker Gary Lineker called the signing of Haaland a “seminal moment for the Premier League.”

+“The first time a young superstar, sought by all, has come to an English club over the Spanish giants,” Lineker said on Twitter.

 Haaland has scored 20 goals in 21 appearances for Norway and netted 86 goals in 89 games in two and a half seasons with Dortmund.
-Before that, he was at Molde in Norway and Salzburg in Austria.
+Before that, he was at Molde in Norway and then Salzburg in Austria, where he initially grabbed the attention of Europe’s major clubs thanks to his performances in the Champions League.

-He is joining the English champions and will look to guide Pep Guardiola’s team to the Champions League title for the first time next season.
+It’s that competition which has proved elusive for City despite its heavy spending on players under its Abu Dhabi ownership since 2008.

+Haaland’s arrival should improve City’s chances of becoming European champion — the ring tone of his cell phone is the Champions League anthem — and of retaining the Premier League title.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports